 Since 2019 she keeps curatorial practices by organising contemporary art projects, one of them "Assemblage Points" became a part of the 8th International Moscow Biennale of Contemporary Art.

-Kate Finkelstein is one of the founders and organisers of the art community YRA!
+Kate Finkelstein is a member of the art community YRA!
 (Young Russian Artists), based in Moscow.

 Artist lives and works in Moscow.